DennisHeimbigner/netcdf-c/docs/filters.md

 2. "clevel" -- the compression level, 5 in this case.
 3. "shuffle" -- is the input shuffled before compression, yes (1) in this case.

-NCZarr has two constraints that must be met.
+NCZarr has three constraints that must be met.
 First, it must store its filter information in its metadata in the above JSON dictionary format.
 Second, it is convenient to share filter implementations with HDF5, so NCZarr expects to use many of the existing HDF5 filter implementations.
 This means that some mechanism is needed to translate between the HDF5 id+parameter model and the Zarr JSON dictionary model.
+Third, it must be possible to modify the set of initial parammeters in response to environment information such as the type of the associated variable; this is required to mimic the corresponding HDF5 capability.

-The standardization authority for defining Zarr filters is the list supported by the NumCodecs project [7].
+The standard authority for defining Zarr filters is the list supported by the NumCodecs project [7].
-Comparing the set of standard filters (aka codecs) defined by NumCodecs to the set of standard filters defined by HDF5, it can be seen that the two sets overlap, but each has filters not defined by the other.
+Comparing the set of standard filters (aka codecs) defined by NumCodecs to the set of standard filters defined by HDF5 [3], it can be seen that the two sets overlap, but each has filters not defined by the other.

 Note also that it is undesirable that a specific set of filters/codecs be built into the NCZarr implementation.
 Rather, it is preferable for there be some extensible way to associate the JSON with the code implementing the codec.
 This mirrors the plugin model used by HDF5.